BPF CO-RE reference guide

 /* direct pointer dereference */

-name = t->mm->exe_file->fpath.dentry->d_name.name;
+name = t->mm->exe_file->path.dentry->d_name.name;

 /* using BPF_CORE_READ() helper */

-name = BPF_CORE_READ(t, mm, exe_file, fpath.dentry, d_name.name);
+name = BPF_CORE_READ(t, mm, exe_file, path.dentry, d_name.name);

 Basically, each pointer dereference turns into a comma in the macro invocation.
 Each sub-struct access is kept as is.
 Pretty straightforward.